Mamianqun: Song and Liao dynasties

 During the Song dynasty, the first appeared and apparently could have absorbed some influences from the clothing worn by China's nomadic neighbours.
 There are two forms of wrapped skirts which are related both to the early prototypes of the and to the which continued to be used in the Qing dynasty.
-Those two forms of wrapped skirts were found in the Song dynasty tomb of Huang Sheng in Fuzhou, Fujian Province.
+These two forms of wrapped skirts were found in the Song dynasty tomb of Huang Sheng in Fuzhou, Fujian Province.